brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 **How it works & Features:**
 - Uses the BrightScript `roNetworkConfiguration` API to enable LDWS with a custom password
-- Applies configuration immediately and reboots the device if required
+- Applies configuration immediately and reboots only if required
 - Automatically retrieves and displays the device's IP address in the console output

 ### Configuration Options: